arnavb/github_unfollower.py/README.md

 ## Install

 This script requires at least Python 3.6.
-To run, all you have to do is:
+To install it, all you have to do is:

 1. Download [`github_unfollower.py`](https://raw.githubusercontent.com/arnavb/github_unfollower.py/master/github_unfollower.py) and [`requirements.txt`](https://raw.githubusercontent.com/arnavb/github_unfollower.py/master/requirements.txt)